A mug of this luxurious, homemade hot chocolate, made with REAL chocolate, is pure bliss!

-This hot chocolate will be complimented well by these velvety rum truffles with ginger.
-If you're a fan of creamy drinks, also try this strawberry lassi and this iced coffee with condensed milk.
+This rich hot chocolate pairs perfectly with velvety rum truffles.
+If you love creamy drinks, be sure to try this refreshing strawberry lassi or this iced coffee with condensed milk.

 Jump to: